official-stockfish/nnue-pytorch/docs/nnue.md

 #### Using results along the evaluation

-With the values for which we will compute loss being in WDL-space we may now interpolate them with game results.
+With the values for which we will compute loss being in WDL-space, we may now interpolate them with game results.
 We will introduce a `lambda` parameter that governs the interpolation.
 ```
 # game_result is in WDL-space
 wdl_value = lambda * wdl_space_eval + (1 - lambda) * game_result